Reading at Montpelier

 Class Talking Tips

-All twenty two classes at Montpelier are in the process of creating a set of ‘Talking Tips’.
+All twenty one classes at Montpelier are in the process of creating a set of ‘Talking Tips’.
 These are a set of guidelines that pupils and staff follow to help them improve their oracy skills.

 Opportunities for Talk